vlad-uve/Fire-Risk-Prediction-in-Montreal/README.md

 - **Support Budget Planning**: Provide foresight into expenditures for fire incident management.

 The data science project directly addresses the critical needs of the Montreal Fire Department, aligning with goals of efficiency, effectiveness, and fiscal responsibility.
 By enhancing the accuracy of fire incident predictions, the model optimizes resource deployment and bolsters the city's firefighting capabilities, ultimately contributing to the safety and well-being of its residents.

+## Deployment
+A deployment guide is provided for reproducing the cloud-based deployment.
+See [Deployment Guide](fire-risk-app/README-deployment.md) for full instructions.
+The deployed application is available live on [Render](https://your-render-app-url).

 ## Data Sources
 The analysis leveraged diverse datasets spanning January 2005 to January 2024, including: